Sung-Huan/ANNOgesic/docs/source/test_case.rst

     stat_compare_TSSpredator_manual_NC_000915.1.csv  stat_gene_vali_NC_000915.1.csv  stat_TSS_class_NC_000915.1.csv  stat_TSS_libs_NC_000915.1.csv  TSS_class_NC_000915.1.png  TSS_venn_NC_000915.1.png

-If you want to predict processing sites, the procedures are the same.
-You just need to change the program from TSS to processing_site (``-t``) and the parameter sets (we assume the best parameter sets are that height is 0.3, height_reduction is 0.2, factor is 2.0, factor_reduction is 0.5, base_height is 0.0, enrichment_factor is 1.9, processing_factor is 5.7).
+If we want to predict processing sites, the procedures are the same. we just need to change the program from TSS to processing_site (``-t``) and assign the proper parameter sets.
+We assume the best parameter sets are following: height is 0.3, height_reduction is 0.2, factor is 2.0, factor_reduction is 0.5, base_height is 0.0, enrichment_factor is 1.9, processing_factor is 5.7.

 ::